Daqo New Energy (NYSE:DQ) Posts Quarterly Earnings Results, Misses Estimates By $1.25 EPS

-Daqo New Energy (NYSE:DQ – Get Free Report) issued its quarterly earnings data on Monday.
-The semiconductor company reported ($1.81) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.56) by ($1.25), Yahoo Finance reports.
+Daqo New Energy (NYSE:DQ – Get Free Report) released its earnings results on Monday.
+The semiconductor company reported ($1.81) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.56) by ($1.25), Yahoo Finance reports.
 The business had revenue of $219.91 million for the quarter, compared to analyst estimates of $406.50 million.
 Daqo New Energy had a return on equity of 2.46% and a net margin of 7.84%.
-During the same quarter in the prior year, the firm posted $1.34 earnings per share.
+During the same quarter last year, the company earned $1.34 earnings per share.

-Daqo New Energy announced that its board has authorized a share repurchase program on Monday, July 22nd that permits the company to repurchase $100.00 million in shares.
-This repurchase authorization permits the semiconductor company to purchase up to 8.6% of its stock through open market purchases.
-Stock repurchase programs are typically a sign that the company’s board of directors believes its stock is undervalued.
+Daqo New Energy announced that its Board of Directors has approved a share buyback plan on Monday, July 22nd that permits the company to repurchase $100.00 million in outstanding shares.
+This repurchase authorization permits the semiconductor company to repurchase up to 8.6% of its shares through open market purchases.
+Shares repurchase plans are generally an indication that the company’s management believes its stock is undervalued.

 About Daqo New Energy